The Importance of Understanding Substance Abuse

 Another similarity between dependence and addiction is they are both medically treatable.
 Since there are minimal differences between dependence and addiction, they are treated almost identically.
 There are multiple routes an individual can take in order to combat his drug abuse.

 There are some key differences between dependence and addiction.
 When an individual becomes dependent, his or her body will rely on the substance.

 In contrast to the physiological nature of dependence, addiction refers to an individual being both physically as well as psychologically dependent on alcohol or drugs, which has a number of implications.
 First, an addicted individual will have developed a tolerance to his substance of choice, requiring more of it to achieve the desired effects.
-The tolerance build up for an addict and for the dependent are present but for the addict, he is using more to get the “high” feeling they initially experienced.
+The tolerance build-up for an addict and for the dependent is present but for the addict, he is using more to get the “high” feeling they initially experienced.